yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - INC/EXP Date Range: Income/Expense Categories need a date range to provide a balance.
                       Otherwise they have entries for all dates.
 (Details below)

-        - The 'offset' field (default blank/zero) allows you to enter the number of 'periods' to subtract from the date range you are selecting.
-E.g. if you select 'Last year' (i.e. 'period' range is year) and offset 1, then you will get a range date calculated that includes 'last year' minus 1 (period) year (=end two years ago)
-          >> Offset does not apply to Custom dates, All dates, Last 1 day date range selection(s)...
+        - the 'offset' field can be used here to adjust the inc/exp date range date - refer 'Date offset' section.

 - Display Currency: Allows you to display the balance in a chosen currency, or security value, or other format.
                     Disable Currency Formatting: drops any symbol/prefix/suffix associated with the currency.

+DATE OFFSET:
+    - The 'offset' field (default blank/zero) allows you to enter the number of 'periods' to subtract from the asof date or date range you are selecting (i.e. for balance offset, include reminders asof, income/expense date range).
+      The offset field only applies to the date selector it's attached too.
+      E.g. if you select 'Last year' (i.e. 'period' range is year) and offset 1, then you will get a range date calculated that includes 'last year' minus 1 (period) year (=end two years ago).
+Offset only works backwards, it cannot be negative to roll dates forward/
+      >> Offset does not apply to Custom, End Future, All dates, and Today date selection(s)...

 CALCULATIONS ON CALCULATED BALANCES: